 Ultragenyx Reports Positive Interim Data from Phase 2 Study of KRN23 for the Treatment of Tumor-Induced Osteomalacia

-NOVATO, Calif., April 21, 2016 (GLOBE NEWSWIRE) -- Ultragenyx Pharmaceutical Inc. (NASDAQ: RARE), a biopharmaceutical company focused on the development of novel products for rare and ultra-rare diseases, today announced positive interim data from the Phase 2 study of KRN23 for the treatment of tumor-induced osteomalacia (TIO).
-Initial data from the first eight patients in the study, including one patient with epidermal nevus syndrome (ENS), demonstrated that KRN23 improved serum phosphorus levels and other bone metabolism measures.
+NOVATO, Calif., Sept.
+18, 2016 (GLOBE NEWSWIRE) -- Ultragenyx Pharmaceutical Inc. (NASDAQ: RARE), a biopharmaceutical company focused on the development of novel products for rare and ultra-rare diseases, today announced positive interim data from the Phase 2 study of KRN23 for the treatment of tumor-induced osteomalacia (TIO).
+Interim data at 24 weeks from the first eight patients, including one patient with epidermal nevus syndrome (ENS), demonstrated that KRN23 improved serum phosphorus levels and bone metabolism measures.
 Ultragenyx is conducting the Phase 2 study under a collaboration and license agreement with Kyowa Hakko Kirin to develop and commercialize KRN23.
 These data were presented today at the American Society for Bone and Mineral Research (ASBMR) 2016 Annual Meeting.

 Mean serum phosphorus, renal phosphate reabsorption (TmP/GFR) and serum 1,25 dihydroxy vitamin D levels increased over 24 weeks of treatment.
 Before KRN23 treatment and after washout with any oral phosphate treatment, the mean serum phosphorus level was 1.7 mg/dL, well below the lower limit of normal of 2.5 mg/dL.
-After KRN23 treatment began, six of the eight patients achieved serum phosphorus levels that entered the normal range within one week of treatment, and was maintained in the low normal range from week 10 to week 24 of treatment.
+The mean serum phosphorus level entered the normal range within one week of treatment, and was maintained in the low normal range from week 10 to week 24 of treatment.
 Overall, the improvement in serum phosphorus and other bone mineral metabolism measures observed in this study to date is generally consistent with what has been observed in studies of KRN23 in pediatric and adult patients with X-linked hypophosphatemia (XLH).

 Phase 2 Study Design

-The open-label, dose-finding Phase 2 clinical study will evaluate the safety and efficacy of KRN23 in approximately fifteen adult patients.
+The open-label, dose-finding Phase 2 clinical study is evaluating the safety and efficacy of KRN23 in 17 adult patients.
 The primary objectives of the study are to establish the dose, and assess the safety profile and efficacy of treatment with KRN23 in adults with TIO and ENS whose tumors or lesions cannot be resected.
 Patients receive subcutaneous injections of KRN23 once every four weeks for 48 weeks.
 All patients begin treatment with KRN23 at a starting dose of 0.3 mg/kg.
 Doses are then titrated in an effort to achieve a target fasting serum phosphorus range of 2.5 to 4.0 mg/dL.
-After completing the initial 48- week treatment period of the study (48 weeks), patients may continue into a planned treatment extension period in which subjects receive KRN23 treatment for up to an additional 96 weeks.
+After completing the initial 48-week treatment period of the study, patients may continue into a planned treatment extension period in which they receive KRN23 treatment for up to an additional 96 weeks.
 The co-primary endpoints include: the proportion of patients achieving mean peak serum phosphorus levels above the lower limit of normal (LLN; 2.5 mg/dL), as averaged between baseline and week 24; and the percent change from baseline in excess osteoid after 48 weeks of treatment.
 Preliminary clinical effects of KRN23 treatment will be evaluated by radiographic assessments, muscle strength, walking ability, and by patient-reported measures of pain, disability, and quality of life.
 Markers of bone health and changes in serum phosphorus and other biochemical measures are also followed.

 TIO, and a skin lesion variant, epidermal nevus syndrome (ENS)-associated osteomalacia, are caused by typically benign tumors or lesions that produce excess levels of FGF23, causing phosphate wasting in the urine that leads to severe hypophosphatemia, osteomalacia, muscle weakness, fatigue, bone pain, and fractures.
 The symptoms rapidly resolve if the causal tumors or lesion can be resected; however, there are cases in which resection is not feasible or recurrence of the tumor occurs after resection.
 In patients for whom the tumor or lesion is inoperable, the current treatment consists of oral phosphate and/or vitamin D replacement.
 Efficacy of this treatment is often limited, as it does not treat the underlying disease and its benefits must be balanced with monitoring for potential risks such as nephrocalcinosis, hypercalciuria, and hyperparathyroidism.
 There are an estimated 500-1,000 patients with TIO in the United States, and approximately half of all cases are inoperable.

 KRN23 is an investigational recombinant fully human monoclonal IgG1 antibody, discovered by Kyowa Hakko Kirin, against the phosphaturic hormone fibroblast growth factor 23 (FGF23).
 It is being developed by Ultragenyx and Kyowa Hakko Kirin to treat XLH and TIO, diseases characterized by excess activity of FGF23.
 FGF23 is a hormone that reduces serum levels of phosphorus and vitamin D by regulating phosphate excretion and vitamin D production by the kidney.
 Phosphate wasting in XLH and TIO is caused by excessive levels and activity of FGF23.
 KRN23 is designed to bind to and thereby inhibit the excessive biological activity of FGF23.
-By blocking excess FGF23 in patients with XLH and TIO, KRN23 is intended to restore normal phosphate reabsorption from the kidney and increase the production of vitamin D, which enhances intestinal absorption of phosphate and calcium.
+By blocking excess FGF23 in patients with XLH and TIO, KRN23 is intended to increase phosphate reabsorption from the kidney and increase the production of vitamin D, which enhances intestinal absorption of phosphate and calcium.

 The company is led by a management team experienced in the development and commercialization of rare disease therapeutics.
 Ultragenyx's strategy is predicated upon time and cost-efficient drug development, with the goal of delivering safe and effective therapies to patients with the utmost urgency.